 To cancel charging: Set BAT CHG to OFF.
-(This menu entry can be assigned to a programmable function switch; see pg.
-19.)
-If the KX3 is turned off during charging, it will "hibernate," showing the remaining battery charge time on the display.
+If the KX3 is turned off during charging, it "hibernates," showing remaining battery charge time on the display.
 The KX3 will turn itself off when charging is complete.

 Real-Time Clock

 The KXBC3's real-time clock (RTC), powered by the battery pack, shows 24-hour time.
 Use the TIME menu entry to set the clock, tapping 1/2/3 to select HH/MM/SS.
 Use ALARM to set the alarm time.
 To see time displayed on VFO B, tap DISP.